toluhenok/Naira-Devaluation-and-Economic-Trends/README.md

 The study examined the Impact of Naira Devaluation and Inflation on the Nigerian Economy

 ## RESEARCH AIMS AND OBJECTIVES
-The specific objectives of the study are:
+The specific objectives of the study are: <br>
     i.
-To identify the causes of naira devaluation.
+To identify the causes of naira devaluation. <br>
     ii.
 To identify the impact of the naira devaluation on the Nigerian economy.

     iii.
 To identify the impact of Inflation on the Nigerian economy.